This country might be small, but there are a few things to know about getting around to your favorite spots.

 All About The Buses

 When it comes to getting around the country of Montenegro, bus is your best option.
-The country is small, cut with deep rivers and rolling mountains, and just a few hours away from places like Croatia, Bosnia, Albania, and Serbia.
-There are a few railway lines, but only passenger trains travel to Serbia at the moment (the rest are cargo trains).
+The country is small, cut with deep rivers and rolling mountains, and just a few hours away from places like Croatia and Bosnia.
+There are a few railway lines, but buses are the way to go here.
 Buses are frequent, cheap, and typically not overcrowded (but sometimes lack air-conditioning … something to think about if you’re busing around in the hot summer months).
 Plan on getting used to traveling around on buses during your visit here.

 Booking A Bus